 About Matt Hunt

-I’m a documentary photographer connecting with people, sharing moments, and telling stories in Southeast Asia.
+Matt Hunt is a journalist, documentary photographer, and storyteller connecting with people, sharing moments, and publishing stories from Southeast Asia.

 Born, raised, and formally educated in the American South, I’m the byproduct of several generations of blue-collar, working-class people that merely acclimated and survived for decades.
 The requirement to adapt for survival—something my family had faced long before me—created a first-generation university student at the peak of the 2008 financial crisis.